MENU CLOSE

 Conflict Minerals

-Tungsten, tin, tantalum, gold, cobalt, and mica are indispensable raw materials for electronic products.
-However, if these minerals are sourced from regions where forced labor, child labor, or armed conflict occurs, they are classified as conflict minerals, which oppress and harm local human rights and living conditions.
+Tungsten, tin, tantalum, gold, cobalt, and mica are essential raw materials for electronic products.
+However, if these minerals are sourced from regions where forced labor, or armed conflict occurs, they are classified as conflict minerals, which oppress and harm local human rights and living conditions.
 Based on its commitment to respecting international human rights and fulfilling CSR, Giga Computing avoids using conflict minerals in its products.
-The Company conducts conflict minerals usage investigations with first-tier suppliers using the latest Conflict Minerals Reporting Template (CMRT 6.31) and Extended Minerals Reporting Template (EMRT 1.2).
+The Company conducts conflict minerals usage surveys with first-tier suppliers using the latest Conflict Minerals Reporting Template (CMRT 6.4) and Extended Minerals Reporting Template (EMRT 1.3).
+According to the suppliers' responses, Giga Computing references the qualified smelters published on the RMI website and the prohibited smelters indicated by customer feedback to manage its supply chain.
 If any use of non-compliant smelters is discovered, the supplier is immediately notified to make improvements and is placed on a watch list.
-If the supplier fails to comply, Giga Computing will notify relevant internal units to evaluate and potentially prohibit the use of that supplier.
-In 2023, Giga Computing initiated an investigation with 219 first-tier suppliers, achieving an 84.02% response rate for the CMRT and an 82.65% response rate for the EMRT.
-The suppliers who did not respond are still being tracked, and the feasibility of discontinuing their use is being evaluated.
+If the supplier fails to comply, Giga Computing will notify the relevant internal units to evaluate and potentially prohibit the use of that supplier.
+In 2024, Giga Computing initiated a survey of 243 first-tier suppliers, with a response rate of 97.53% for the CMRT and 96.30% for the EMRT; suppliers that did not respond are continuously tracked and evaluated for the feasibility of discontinuation.
+In the future, Giga Computing will continue to initiate annual surveys of first-tier suppliers based on the latest versions of the CMRT and EMRT published on the Responsible Minerals Initiative website to update the smelter list.

 Click here to view the List of Smelters of GIGABYTE Supply Chain